-Fortunately, Dr. Willard had a few key points he'd suggest for combating 'virtual meeting fatigue' — "I think getting out for a bit, or looking away from the computer — for instance, perhaps every 20 minutes, you take 20 seconds to look 20 feet in the distance — can be helpful for alleviating fatigue as a result of virtual meetings."
+"I think getting out for a bit, or looking away from the computer — for instance, perhaps every 20 minutes, you take 20 seconds to look 20 feet in the distance — can be helpful for alleviating fatigue as a result of virtual meetings," he said.

 Of course, we can't always take breaks in-between meetings.
 If you don't feel like you have much time to get outside or look away, try phone calls to switch things up, as Dr. Willard advises: "Alternatively, instead of all Zoom meetings, perhaps you try phone calls to connect with people, and take a walk as you do."